wartman/pine/readme.md

 Getting Started
 ---------------

-Here's a look at an extremely simple app.
+Here's an extremely simple app to show how Pine works:

 ```haxe
 import pine.*;